Geography of Algeria

 Algeria comprises 2,381,740 km2 of land, more than 80% of which is desert, in North Africa, between Morocco and Tunisia.
-It is the largest country in Africa.
+It is the largest country in Africa since the 2011 breakup of Sudan, and the creation of South Sudan.
 Its Arabic name, Al Jazair (the islands), is believed to derive from the rocky islands along the coastline of the Mediterranean Sea.
 The northern portion, an area of mountains, valleys, and plateaus between the Mediterranean and the Sahara Desert, forms an integral part of the section of North Africa known as the Maghreb.
 This area includes Morocco, Tunisia, and the northwestern portion of Libya known historically as Tripolitania.